Eve (rapper): 1998–2001: Beginnings, debut album and breakthrough

-Eve does not like being referred to as a "Pop Princess."
+Eve does not like being referred to as a "Pop Princess".
 Her second studio album Scorpion, was released on March 6, 2001.
 She appeared on the cover of Jet magazine, which referred to her as the "Queen of Rap".
 The album's first single, "Who's That Girl" peaked at number 47 on the Billboard Hot 100 and number six in the United Kingdom.
 It was also number 97 on VH1's 100 Greatest Songs of Hip Hop.
 The second single, "Let Me Blow Ya Mind" with Gwen Stefani of No Doubt, peaked at number two on the Billboard Hot 100 and number one on the US Mainstream Top 40 chart.
 It won a Grammy Award in 2002 for Best Rap/Sung Collaboration, which was a brand new category at the time.
 The song was listed at number seven on the 2001 Pazz & Jop list, a survey of several hundred music critics conducted by Robert Christgau.
 A remix of "Love Is Blind" featuring singer Faith Evans also appeared on the album.
-In 2001, Eve won the BET Award for Best Female Hip-Hop Artist.
+In June 2001, Eve won the BET Award for Best Female Hip-Hop Artist.
 In November 2001, she appeared as a contestant on the game show Who Wants to Be a Millionaire and won $32,000 for her charity.

 2002–2012: Eve-Olution, collaborations and acting roles

 Eve's third album, Eve-Olution, was released by Ruff Ryders Entertainment on August 27, 2002, and peaked at number six on the Billboard 200.
 The album's first single, "Gangsta Lovin'", with Alicia Keys, became her second consecutive number-two hit on the Billboard Hot 100, as well as her third consecutive top ten hit in the United Kingdom.
 The second single, "Satisfaction" was moderately successful in the United States, reaching number 27 and 22 on the Billboard Hot 100 and R&B/Hip-Hop Songs chart.
 Eve-Olution has sold over 500,000 copies in the U.S. and was certified gold in sales by the Recording Industry Association of America (RIAA).

 In 2002, Eve appeared on the remixed version of Michael Jackson's "Butterflies".
 She appeared in the action film XXX (2002) and all three Barbershop films (Barbershop, Barbershop 2: Back in Business, and Barbershop: The Next Cut).
-In 2003, Eve starred as a fashion designer called Shelly Williams in the television sitcom, Eve.
-The show followed two sets of male and female friends attempting to navigate relationships with the opposite sex.
-The show aired for three seasons on UPN from September 15, 2003, to May 11, 2006.
+In 2003, Eve starred as fashion designer Shelly Williams in the television sitcom, Eve.
+The show aired for three seasons on UPN, from September 15, 2003, to May 11, 2006, and followed two sets of male and female friends attempting to navigate relationships with the opposite sex.
 Eve guest starred as Yvette Powell in an episode of NBC's crime drama television series Third Watch.
 In 2004, she appeared in two films, The Woodsman and The Cookout.